nusnlp/crosentgec/README.md

 1. Run `prepare_test.sh` to prepare the test datasets.

-2. Download all pre-requiste components (BPE model, embeddings, and pre-trained decoder)  using the `download.sh`
+2. Download all pre-requiste components (BPE model, embeddings, dictionaries, and pre-trained decoder)  using the `download.sh`

-3. Download CroSent models and dictionaries using `download_pretrained_crosent.sh` script.
+3. Download CroSent models using `download_pretrained_crosent.sh` script.

 4. Decode development/test sets with `decode.sh`.